Creating a better world for bears

-The challenge that lies ahead for the Get Bear Smart Society and all animal welfare groups is not small: human populations are growing, as is the global demand for food and energy, while the frequency and severity of disasters increases with every passing season.
+The challenge that lies ahead for all animal welfare groups is not small: human populations are growing, as is the global demand for food and energy, while the frequency and severity of disasters increases with every passing season.

 As we all have seen time and time again on the news, all these issues have devastating consequences for animals.
 It is our role as an organization, and your role united by the same passion, to create a better world for animals.